AOT-Technologies/forms-flow-ai/forms-flow-idm/README.md

 # Identity Management
 The **formsflow.ai** framework could be hooked up with any OpenID Connect compliant Identity Management Server.
-To date we have only tested [Keycloak](https://github.com/keycloak/keycloak)
+To date, we have only tested [Keycloak](https://github.com/keycloak/keycloak)

 ## Table of Contents
 * [Authentication](#authentication)